maherharb/MATE-T580/Lectures/Lesson_02_Data_Cleaning.md

 -   Join data frames with `full_join`, `inner_join`, `left_join`, `anti_join`
 -   Write more efficient code with the `%>%` operator

-Mastery of the above, is a prerequisite to doing any serious data science
+Mastery of the above, is a prerequisite to doing any serious work in data science using R